Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ```
 > Note: The above snippet uses GHC 9 features (`QualifiedDo` and `RecordDotSyntax`).
 Be sure to check out [how to translate the do syntax to GHC 8](#translating-do-syntax-to-ghc-8) and [alternatives to `RecordDotSyntax`](#alternatives-to-recorddotsyntax).

-Once again, we ignore datum and redeemer so we can use `PData` as typing.
-Other than that, we match on the script purpose to see if its actually for *spending* - and we get the signatories field from `txInfo` (the 7th field), check if given pub key hash is present within the signatories and that's it!
+We match on the script purpose to see if its actually for *spending* - and we get the signatories field from `txInfo` (the 7th field), check if given pub key hash is present within the signatories and that's it!

 It's important that we pass a `PPubKeyHash` *prior* to treating `checkSignatory` as a validator script.
 ```hs